DeepCodeRz/CheckOUT/README.md

 ---

-This project’s front-end development has utilized artificial intelligence.
+This project’s front-end development has utilized artificial intelligence v0.dev.